nkuhn-vmw/tanzu-genai-showcase/py-pyramid-agno/README.md

 - **Database Errors**: If you encounter database errors, run `initialize_db development.ini --reinitialize`.
 - **Module Not Found**: Make sure you've activated the virtual environment and installed dependencies.

-For more troubleshooting tips, see the [Troubleshooting section in SETUP_DEPLOY.md](SETUP_DEPLOY.md#troubleshooting).
+For more troubleshooting tips, see the Troubleshooting section in the [deployment guide](DEPLOY.md#troubleshooting).

 ## Deploying to Tanzu Platform for Cloud Foundry

 This application is designed to run on Tanzu Platform for Cloud Foundry.
-For detailed deployment instructions, refer to the [Deployment section in SETUP_DEPLOY.md](SETUP_DEPLOY.md#deployment-to-tanzu-platform-for-cloud-foundry).
+For detailed deployment instructions, refer to the appropriate section in the [deployment guide](DEPLOY.md#deployment-to-tanzu-platform-for-cloud-foundry).

 ## References